quarkifii/quark-db-arduino/README.md

 # QuarkDB
-## NoSQL Database for ESP8266 and ESP32
+## NoSQL Database for Arduino Based Boards
 ### Use API or CLI like any DB
 An [Arduino](https://arduino.cc/) library for managing data just like any other NoSQL DB.
 Data managed using ArduinoJson and SPIFFS file system for ESP boards.